eformat/ocp4-sno-inplace/README.md

-# OCP4 SNO Libvirt In-Place Install
+# OCP4 SNO Libvirt Bootstrap In-Place

 This uses a single instance qemu+libvirt vm for installing OpenShift 4 - SNO in a home lab.